-The CCI offers bursaries including an Experimental Performance Award, Research fellowships in the Old Library and Historical Archives, French language scholarships.
+The CCI offers bursaries including an Experimental Performance Residency, Research fellowships in the Old Library and Historical Archives, French language scholarships.

 supported by the Centre Culturel Irlandais and Dublin Fringe Festival

 This award, established in 2016 in memory of the late director, producer, scriptwriter and friend of the CCI, Romilly Walton Masters, supports the making of bold, innovative, experimental performance work in the fields of theatre, music, dance, film or visual art to be experienced by audiences in France and Ireland.